In-Person, Virtual, and Recorded Educational Presentations by Laura Stack, Johnny’s mom

 Laura Stack is Johnny Stack’s mom and his lead Ambassador.
-Laura Stack is better known by her professional moniker, The Productivity Pro®.
+In the business world, Laura Stack is better known by her professional moniker, The Productivity Pro®.
 She is a Hall-of-Fame Speaker and corporate spokesperson for many major brands.
-Laura is a bestselling author of eight books on productivity and performance topics with a large social media following, and she has given keynote speeches and training seminars to major corporate, association, and government audiences for nearly 30 years.
+Laura is a bestselling author of eight books on productivity and performance topics with a large social media following, and she has given keynote speeches and training seminars to major corporate, association, and government audiences for over 30 years.

 On November 20, 2019, Laura suddenly acquired the undesired wisdom of knowing what it’s like to lose one’s child, when her 19-year-old son, Johnny, died by suicide.
-He suffered from delusion as a result of marijuana-induced psychosis and thought the mob was after him.
+He suffered from delusion from marijuana-induced psychosis and thought the mob was after him.

-Described as a woman with unstoppable drive and unwavering purpose, Laura hopes to help other parents, grandparents, teachers (and frankly all adults with teens in their lives) by honestly and boldly sharing Johnny’s story of his marijuana use and subsequent psychosis, schizophrenia, and suicide.
+Described as a woman with unstoppable drive and unwavering purpose, Laura hopes to help other parents, grandparents, teachers (and frankly all adults with teens in their lives) by honestly and boldly sharing Johnny’s story of his high-potency marijuana use, psychosis, and suicide.
 The devastating loss of her child gives Laura a powerful voice and a platform for change.
-Laura sees it as her responsibility to share Johnny’s warning to prevent another parent from having to go through what she did and save other young lives.
+Laura sees it as her responsibility to share Johnny’s warning to prevent other families from having to go through what she did and save other young lives.

 Her goal in all her talks is to raise awareness of the connection between adolescent THC use, mental illness, and suicide.
 She is determined to start a movement to bring the harms of teen marijuana use into the spotlight and get teens and young adults to #StopDabbing.
 Laura’s lifetime mission on earth is to help Johnny share his warning from heaven to keep other teens from following his path to destruction.